-- Departs Carrollton Station to St. Charles Avenue to Canal Street, return to Carrollton Station
+- Departs Carrollton Station to St. Charles Avenue to Canal Street, and return to Carrollton Station

 - 1 hour

-Charters start at $1,000 per trip and that price can vary depending on the requested itinerary.
+Expect to pay at least $1,000 per trip, and that price can vary depending on the requested itinerary.
 Each time a streetcar leaves the station counts as an individual charter.
 For example, a charter to a destination with a pickup later in the day with a return trip to a second destination would be two charters.

 Number of Guests